These orange creamsicle cookies are filled with zesty orange and white chocolate chips- they taste just like a creamsicle!

 - Gradually beat in the flour mixture until combined.
 Stir in the white chocolate chips.

-- Scoop cookies onto the baking sheet using a medium-sized cookie scoop or 1.5 tbsp of dough.
+- Scoop cookies onto the baking sheet using a medium-sized cookie scoop or 1.5 tablespoon of dough.
 Bake in the oven for 10-12 minutes, or until edges are golden brown.